Employee Testing Program

 You will receive confirmation of your enrollment and more detailed information regarding scheduling a test and, for overtime eligible staff, information regarding how to report any work time used to get tested.
 Your supervisor/chair will receive notification of your enrollment.

 You will receive an email every two weeks to remind you to get tested.
-Testing every two weeks is voluntary and you may choose not to get tested at any time.
+Weekly testing is voluntary and you may choose not to get tested at any time.

 Enrollment is easy; just fill out the testing enrollment esign form.